kbravh/laborforzion/posts/notes/christs-temptations.md

 language: en_US
 ---

-In [[Matthew 4.1-11]], Christ fasts for forty days and forty nights.
+In [Matthew 4:1-11](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/4?id=p1-p11#p1), Christ fasts for forty days and forty nights.
 After his fast, He is tempted by Satan.

 Satan is a master of temptation; he knows that for a temptation to be effective, it must entice the person with something that they want.
 He is also the master of lies, and promises to immediately give a prize that would otherwise require patience and sacrifice.